AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture5.md

 * Setting the individual addresses is not shown in this simulation.
 Once the download is finished, you can see that the programming status of the devices has changed.

+#### note: My video has no sounds, so no notes on that.
+Also internet was pretty slow, so took a while to finish.
+Finished the course with 96% score.

 ### Things to do before the practical session.
-activate wifi - boot/config
+* activate wifi - boot/config
-editor ulnoiot/etc/
+* editor ulnoiot/etc/
-editor ulnoiot/etc/ulnoiot.conf
+* editor ulnoiot/etc/ulnoiot.conf
-ifconfig
+* ifconfig

 Also,
-uncomment ulnoiot AP_BRIDGE
+* uncomment ulnoiot AP_BRIDGE
-reboot
+* reboot